 This is different from traditional networks, which use dedicated hardware devices (routers and switches) to control network traffic.
 SDN can create and control a virtual network or control a traditional hardware network with software.

 While network virtualization enables the ability to segment different virtual networks within one physical network or connect devices on different physical networks into one virtual network, software-defined networking enables a new way of controlling the routing of data packets through a centralized server.

-In SDN (like anything virtual), the software is decoupled from the hardware.
-SDN separates the two network device planes, moving the control plane that determines where to send traffic to the software, and leaving the data plane that actually forwards the traffic in the hardware.
-This allows network administrators to control the entire network via a single pane of glass instead of on a device by device basis.
+Here are the SDN basics: In SDN (like anything virtualized), the software is decoupled from the hardware.
+SDN separates the two network device planes, moving the control plane that determines where to send traffic to software, and leaving the data plane that actually forwards the traffic in the hardware.
+This allows network administrators who use software-defined networking to program and control the entire network via a single pane of glass instead of on a device by device basis.

 Physical or virtual networking devices actually move the data through the network.
-In some cases, virtual switches, which may be embedded in either the software or the hardware, take over the responsibilities (and even consolidate the functions) of physical switches into a single, intelligent switch.
+In some cases, virtual switches, which may be embedded in either the software or the hardware, take over the responsibilities of physical switches and consolidate their functions into a single, intelligent switch.
 The switch checks the integrity of both the data packets and their virtual machine destinations and moves the packets along.